DucPhuocVan/YoutubeAPI_Crawler/README.md

 - This project involves crawling data from the YouTube API.
 - The data is ingested from YouTube using the API.
-- The data is extracted and load into MinIO (Landing Zone - Data Lake).
+- The data is extracted and saved it as parquet files into MinIO each day with the path partitioned year/month/date (Landing Zone - Data Lake).
 - The data is load incremental into Postgres (Staging).
-- Transform data using DBT to create dimension and fact for Data Warehouse
+- Transform data using DBT to create dimension and fact for Data Warehouse.
-- Using Power BI to build Dashboard YouTube channel performance
+- Using Power BI to build Dashboard YouTube channel performance.

 <br>